Diagram type

 • Incident runbooks — Monitoring / On-call / SRE Lead / Customer Support

-How Beauty Diagram renders PlantUML swimlanes
+How Beauty Diagram renders PlantUML swimlanes differently

 FAQ

-Does PlantUML support horizontal swimlanes?
+Does PlantUML support horizontal swimlanes by default?